Sh1nn3y/Sh1nn3y/README.md

 ## 🛠️ What I can do
-Administrating all kinds of Windows and Linux Servers as well as deploying these in remote and on-premise environments like VMware vSphere and/or VMware ESXi, Microsoft Azure, Hetzner Cloud and Proxmox (which these last two I use myself),
+Setting up and administrating all kinds of Windows and Linux Servers as well as deploying these in remote and on-premise environments like VMware vSphere and/or VMware ESXi, Microsoft Azure, Hetzner Cloud and Proxmox (which these last two I use myself),

+Controlling access to corporate resources via technologies like Active Directory,

 Planning, configuring, managing and securing (phyiscal, scale-out and on-premise storage) backups,